alexiafy/aspect-extraction-from-greek-product-reviews/README.md

 ----------------------------------------------------
-Requirements
+**Requirements**

-The requirements can be installed as follows:
+The dependencies are listed in the requirements.txt file, and can be installed with the following command:
 ```
 pip install -r requirements.txt
 ```